turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 * Students will be able to use function syntax to package a set of commands, including arguments and return values
 * Students will be able to follow the flow of arguments throughout a function
-* Students will be able to predict the return value of a function based on syntax and calculations

 ---